Nic30/hwtHls/README.md

 * Features
   * Python bytecode -> LLVM -> hwt -> vhdl/verilog/IP-exact
-    * no exceptions, function calls must be explicitely marked for hw otherwise evaluated compile time
+    * no exceptions, function calls must be explicitly marked for hw otherwise evaluated compile time
     * only static typing, limited use of iterators
     * (meant to be used for simple things, for the rest there are "statement-like objects")